 The Taiwanese white dolphin, also known as the Taiwanese Indo-Pacific humpback dolphin (Sousa chinensis taiwanensis)—first described after a 2002 exploratory survey—is found exclusively in the shallow waters of the western coast of Taiwan.
 These dolphins are eight or nine feet long with a relatively small dorsal fin, but their most distinctive characteristic is their pink coloration.
 Their skin pigment is actually white, with gray spots, but when they are active, they “flush” and turn bright pink.
 They are born dark gray with no spots, but get lighter and more spotted as they age.
-With a current population estimate of fewer than 751 individuals, it is overwhelmingly clear that they are at risk of extinction.
+With a current population estimate of fewer than 751 individuals, it is overwhelmingly clear that this subspecies is at risk of extinction.

-Dungan, S. Z., J. Y. Wang, C. C. Araújo, S.-C. Yang, and B. N. White.
+1. Dungan, S. Z., J. Y. Wang, C. C. Araújo, S.-C. Yang, and B. N. White.
 2015.
 Social structure in a critically endangered Indo-Pacific humpback dolphin (Sousa chinensis) population.
 Aquatic Conservation: Marine and Freshwater Ecosystems: n/a–n/a.

-Slooten, E., J. Wang, S. Dungan, K. Forney, S. Hung, T. Jefferson, K. Riehl, L. Rojas-Bracho, P. Ross, A. Wee, R. Winkler, S. Yang, and C. Chen.
+2. Slooten, E., J. Wang, S. Dungan, K. Forney, S. Hung, T. Jefferson, K. Riehl, L. Rojas-Bracho, P. Ross, A. Wee, R. Winkler, S. Yang, and C. Chen.
 2013.
 Impacts of fisheries on the Critically Endangered humpback dolphin Sousa chinensis population in the eastern Taiwan Strait.
 Endangered Species Research 22:99–114.

-Wang, J. Y., S. Chu Yang, S. K. Hung, and T. A. Jefferson.
+3. Wang, J. Y., S. Chu Yang, S. K. Hung, and T. A. Jefferson.
 2007b.
 Distribution, abundance and conservation status of the eastern Taiwan Strait population of Indo-Pacific humpback dolphins, Sousa chinensis.
 Mammalia 71:157–165.

-Wang, J. Y., K. N. Riehl, M. N. Klein, S. Javdan, J. M. Hoffman, S. Z. Dungan, L. E. Dares, and C. Araújo-Wang.
+4. Wang, J. Y., K. N. Riehl, M. N. Klein, S. Javdan, J. M. Hoffman, S. Z. Dungan, L. E. Dares, and C. Araújo-Wang.
 2015b.
 Biology and Conservation of the Taiwanese Humpback Dolphin, Sousa chinensis taiwanensis.
 Advances in Marine Biology.

-Wang, J. Y., S. C. Yang, P. F. Fruet, F. G. Daura-Jorge, and E. R. Secchi.
+5. Wang, J. Y., S. C. Yang, P. F. Fruet, F. G. Daura-Jorge, and E. R. Secchi.
 2012.
 MarkRecapture Analysis of the Critically Endangered Eastern Taiwan Strait Population of Indo-Pacific Humpback Dolphins (Sousa Chinensis): Implications for Conservation.
 Bulletin of Marine Science 88:885–902.

-Wang, J. Y., S. C. Yang, and R. R. Reeves.
+6. Wang, J. Y., S. C. Yang, and R. R. Reeves.
 2007c.
 Report of the second international workshop on conservation and research needs of the eastern Taiwan Strait population of indopacific humpback dolphins, Sousa chinensis.
 Page 65.
 National Museum of Marine Biology and Aquarium, Changhua City, Taiwan.